 There are several COVID-19 vaccines out right now, including one from AstraZeneca.
-Although it has been approved for use in other countries, it has not yet been approved by the Food and Drug Administration (FDA).
+Although it has been approved for use in other countries, it has not yet been approved by the Food and Drug Administration (FDA) in the United States.

 In March 2021, several European countries paused the use of the AstraZeneca COVID-19 vaccine after several reports of blood clots.
 The clots that are linked to this vaccine have very specific characteristics:

 - They occur in less common areas of the body, like the abdomen or brain.

 - People affected also have low platelet levels.

 It was found that people with these blood clots showed some symptoms similar to a condition called heparin-induced thrombotic thrombocytopenia (HITT).